nilay121/SynapNet_CL_Algorithm/README.md

 # BioINet
-Implementation of the Biological Inspired Network (BioINet) for continual learning applications.
+Implementation of the SynapNet algorithm for continual learning applications.
 More details about the algorithm and the architecture is provided in the paper "".

-We have used the [Avalanche](https://avalanche.continualai.org/) framework for the generation of continual learning experineces to train the BioINet as well as the benchmark algorithms.
+We have used the [Avalanche](https://avalanche.continualai.org/) framework for the generation of continual learning experineces to train the SynapNet as well as the benchmark algorithms.

 ## Dataset Link